 - Fish liver oils, such as cod liver oil.

-Eggs from pastured poultry contain some DHA but are a poor source of EPA
+Eggs from pastured poultry contain small amounts of DHA but are a poor source of EPA

-Full-fat dairy products, especially from grass-fed animals, contain some EPA but are a poor source of DHA.
+Full-fat dairy products, especially from grass-fed animals, contain small amounts of EPA but are a poor source of DHA.

 What are omega-6 fatty acids?